 Eisenmenger syndrome occurs when blood flows backward through the shunt, causing oxygen-rich and oxygen-poor blood to mix.
 This lowers the oxygen level in your blood (cyanosis), and your red blood cell count increases to try to make up for the lack of oxygen.

-Eisenmenger syndrome occurs when a congenital heart defect is not detected early enough to be treated before damage to the lung arteries occurs.
+Eisenmenger syndrome occurs when a congenital heart defect is not treated or detected early enough to be closed before damage to the lung arteries occurs.
 If you or your child receives a diagnosis of a heart defect, it's important to start treatment promptly, including having surgeries or procedures to help correct the defect.

-Without proper treatment and monitoring, you can develop complications of Eisenmenger syndrome, including:
+Regular medical treatment and monitoring is important to manage complications of Eisenmenger syndrome, including:

 High red blood cell count (erythrocytosis).
 Because you aren't getting enough oxygen-rich blood circulating throughout your body, your kidneys release a hormone that increases your number of red blood cells, the cells that carry oxygen throughout your body.